 04What internet speeds can I expect?+

 Real-world speeds depend on your internet connection, router capabilities, and distance from the router.
-In testing with a 500 Mbps connection, the AX900 achieved 480-520 Mbps download speeds at close range (4 metres) on the 5GHz band, 380-420 Mbps at medium range (8 metres through walls), and 145-180 Mbps on the 2.4GHz band at long range (15 metres).
+With a 500 Mbps connection, the AX900 achieves 480-520 Mbps download speeds at close range (4 metres) on the 5GHz band, 380-420 Mbps at medium range (8 metres through walls), and 145-180 Mbps on the 2.4GHz band at long range (15 metres).
 The adapter's maximum combined speed is 900 Mbps (600 Mbps on 5GHz + 287 Mbps on 2.4GHz).

 05How does this compare to built-in WiFi?+